onehashai/onehash-connect/api_docs/incoming-webhooks-walkthrough.md

 [Negative tests](#negative-tests), below.

-Once you have written some tests, you can run just these new tests from within the Zulip development environment with this command:
+Once you have written some tests, you can run just these new tests from within the Connect development environment with this command:

 ```console
 (zulip-py3-venv) vagrant@vagrant:/srv/zulip$